defold/defold.github.io/manuals/app-manifest.md

 * OpenGL - Include only OpenGL.
 * Vulkan - Include only Vulkan.
 * OpenGL and Vulkan - Include both OpenGL and Vulkan.
 Vulkan will be the default and fall back to OpenGL if Vulkan is not available.

+## Use full text layout system

+If enabled (`true`), it will allow to use runtime generation for SDF type fonts, when using True Type Fonts (`.ttf`) in the project.
+Read more details in the [Font Manual](https://defold.com/manuals/font/#enabling-runtime-fonts).

 ## Minimum Safari version (js-web and wasm-web only)